 Mixing old and new

-They also be struggling to identify their core demographic.
-While the digitally centric offering would hold more appeal to beginners, seasoned investors (with more capital to put up and therefore more appealing from a profitability perspective) may be put
+They also may be struggling to identify their core demographic.
+While the digitally-centric offering would hold more appeal to beginners, seasoned investors (with more capital to put up and therefore more appealing from a profitability perspective) may be

 “Many investors are accustomed to either managing their own portfolios or meeting face-to-face with a financial professional who does it on their behalf,” Denerstein says.
 “There’s an initial sense of trepidation when that advisory relationship moves to